Masquerade-Circus/micro-ex-router/README.md

 - [X] Parametrized routes.
 - [X] "Use" middlewares.
 - [X] Arrays of middlewares.
-- [] Mix single middlewares and array of middlewares.
+- [ ] Mix single middlewares and array of middlewares.
-- [] Use of subrouters.
+- [ ] Use of subrouters.

+## Available methods

+- Get
+- Post
+- Put
+- Patch
+- Delete
+- Head
+- Options

 ## Legal